karttur/setup-theme-blog/_posts/2018/2018-01-13-add-text-to-image.markdown

 I got a bit stuck on the above, because I did not keep the required blank spaces around the sub units slash+parenthesis, "\\C" and "\\)" .

+The embossed waterwark text on the image at the top of the page is created with the above command.

 ## Caption

-For my animated time-series, the font size depends on the image size and the length of the time-series, and I do not know it beforehand.
+For my [animated time-series](../ffmpeg-movie/), the font size depends on the image size and the length of the time-series, and I do not know it beforehand.
 I needed some way to rather fit text in a predefined space, than to set the font size.
 The solution is to define a _-geometry_ and then let ImageMagick fit the text you want to appear into that _-geometry_.
 Truly Magick for me, as this is exactly what I was looking for.
 With this solution _-pointsize_ is omitted, but you can still set the other font options outlined above.

 <span class='terminal'>$ convert SrcImage.ext -size 200x75 -background none caption:\"My map\" -geometry +20+30 -composite DstImage.ext</span>